 A Ubuntu 15.04 LAMP server is required.
 If you do not have LAMP installed, you can follow our guide here.
 Also install all required PHP modules:

 Step 3.
-Installing Agora Project.
+Installing the Agora Project.

-First thing to do is to go to Agora Project’s download page and download the latest stable version of Agora Project, At the moment of writing this article it is version 3.1.1:
+The first thing to do is to go to Agora Project’s download page and download the latest stable version of Agora Project, At the moment of writing this article it is version 3.1.1:

 Unpack the Agora Project archive to the document root directory on your server: